mna/xpgsql/README.md

 Returns the return values of f on success, or nil and an error message on error.

+### `Connection:ensuretx(f, ...)`

+Similar to Connection:tx, ensuretx starts a transaction only if Connection is not already inside one, and calls f with the Connection as first argument and any extra arguments passed to this function as subsequent arguments.
+If a transaction was started, it is closed after the call to f with a commit if f succeeded, or a rollback if it raised an error.
+If a transaction was not started (if Connection was already in a transaction before the call to ensuretx), the transaction is not terminated after the call to f.

+Returns the return values of f on success, or nil and an error message on error.

+### `Connection:with(close, f, ...)`

+Calls f with the Connection as first argument and any extra arguments passed to this function as subsequent arguments.
+If close is true, the connection is closed after the call to f.

+Returns the return values of f on success, or nil and an error message on error.

 ### `Connection:query(stmt, ...)`

 Executes a query statement and returns the result if it succeeds, or nil, an